Custom Image Elements

 }

-which is of type CreateImageFileElementEvent
+Here's what `e` which is of type `CreateImageFileElementEvent` looks like:

 export type CreateImageFileElementEvent = {